COVID-19 Prevention Plan

 - Implemented mandatory training for every employee on hand washing and hand sanitization and cough etiquette, and strict employee, client and visitor compliance with washing/sanitizing hands thoroughly in accordance with CDC guidelines.

-- Increased availability and use of alcohol-based hand rubs and making sure that tissues are available and sinks are well stocked with soap and paper towels for hand washing.
+- Increased availability and use of hand sanitizers and making sure that tissues are available and sinks are well stocked with soap and paper towels for hand washing.

 - Distributed flu prevention information and instructed staff to stay home if they are sick pursuant to CDC recommendations.